 Nevertheless, overall, in double doshic body types, proneness to disease is lesser.

 In a tridosha body type, where all the three doshas are (almost) in equal proportions, the opposing qualities of each dosha nullify each other and hence, proneness of disease is very less.
 Hence, these lucky people are called Anatura.

 If the air element (vata) kindles the bodily fire (pitta) but there should be appropriate water element (kapha) to douse this fire, or else, this bodily fire will burn the tissues.
 Air element, (vata dosha) moves the Pitta and Kapha dosha in the body, which are otherwise immovable on their own.
 Thus, the balance of all of the tridoshas is responsible for all metabolic activities.

 The benefits of knowing your Ayurvedic body type

 The balance of tridoshas in the body, in the proportions of your unique constitution is what is needed for sturdy, robust physical and mental well being.

 When you know your Ayurvedic body type

 - you can make appropriate, healthy choices regarding your diet and the types of food, your lifestyle and other habits.
-For example bathing in hot water is suitable for kapha, vata and combination vata-kapha body types, whereas a cold water bath is best suited for the putta body type.
+For example, bathing in hot water is suitable for kapha, vata and combination vata-kapha body types, whereas a cold water bath is best suited for the pitta body type.

 - it can help determine the severity of a disease, towards effective treatment.
 For instance, in a Vata body type person, Vata disorders such as osteoarthritis may present more of a challenge to treat.